lacchain/lacchain-did-registry/DID_SPEC.md

 ### Key Recovery

 The on-chain key recovery is one of the main features of this DID method, however it is optional and therefore we separate this functionality in a different smart contract.
+The main idea of this mechanism is to be able to regain full control of the DID by testing control of other controllers registered in the DID.
 The `DIDRegistryRecoverable` is a subclass of `DIDRegistry`, and it inherits all the functionality of the base DID Registry such as the Automatic Key Rotation.

 The basic operation of key recovery function consist in to prove the ownership of `n/2+1` controllers by executing the `recover` smart contract function signed by each of that controllers.